AndrewEC/ContrastCalculator/README.markdown

 3rd Party Libraries
 ---

-The project implements the following libraries:
+The project implements the following 3rd party libraries:

 * JNA for native window manipulation on the Windows OS
 * WebLaF look and feel for Java swing GUI